Thermostat Displaying Dollar Sign

 Single-stage systems operate at full capacity every time your heat pump runs and a multi-stage system performs at a lower capacity, especially as it nears the end of its cooling or heating cycle.
 Since single-stage units offer only a single level of cooling and heating regardless of your home’s temperature needs, it usually results in higher utility bills.
 On the other hand, multi-stage units conserve energy by adjusting to varying temperature needs, meaning your heat pump will operate more efficiently for a long time.

 If your heat pump constantly needs repairs or is more than a decade old, replacing it can help meet your energy efficiency needs while minimizing your carbon footprint.
 Have your local heating expert assess your Opelika, AL home’s cooling and heating needs to help you select a good heat pump.
-To discover which heating unit best suits your residence and meets your projected energy efficiency needs, call to speak with our heating experts at Sensigreen Heating & Air today.
+To discover which heating unit best suits your residence and meets your projected energy efficiency needs, call to speak with our heating experts at Sensigreen Heating, Cooling & Insulation today.

 Image provided by iStock